Maxillicosta

 Maxillicosta is a genus of marine ray-finned fishes, belonging to the subfamily Neosebastinae, the gurnard scorpionfishes, part of the family Scorpaenidae.
 They are native to the eastern Indian Ocean and the western Pacific Ocean.

 Taxonomy

 Maxillicosta was first described as a genus in 1935 by the Australian ichthyologist Gilbert Percy Whitley when he described M. scabriceps, with its type locality given as Kingscote on Kangaroo Island in South Australia, as a monotypic genus but he also explicitly designated M scabriceps as its type species.
-The name of the genus Maxillicosta was chosen by Whitley as the type species hade a scaleless maxilla crossed by five ridges, costa in contract to the scaled maxilla of Neosebastes.
+The name of the genus Maxillicosta was chosen by Whitley as the type species had a scaleless maxilla crossed by five ridges, costa in contract to the scaled maxilla of Neosebastes.

 Species

 There are currently six recognized species in this genus: